Invisibleman1002/serialdevices/README.md

 ![COMPROGRAMMING](./assets/SerialDevices.gif)

-## Requirements
+## ?

-I had wrote my own Serial Port scanner using .NET Core as I wasnt sure the best one to use until I looked at the extension details for the Arduno VSC plugin.

 - I switched my code to use this one. https://serialport.io/docs/

+- Future version possible use https://github.com/MadLittleMods/node-usb-detection

+- Would be nice if Arduino extension gave the USB port is connected to and allows to set it though another extension.

 ## HELP

 If you have the arduino extension installed, the code will execute the command below when clicking the arduino icon.
-THe problem is, it just shows the QuickPick window, but wont send it the correct port.
+The problem is, it just shows the QuickPick window, but wont send it the correct port.
 Does anyone know how to send that extension the Port update?

 `commands.executeCommand("arduino.selectSerialPort", "0x0403", "0x6001")`